-This blog features byline and original articles, but much more of my work is available by following my social media accounts.
+This blog features my original articles, but much more of my work is available on my social media accounts.
 That’s where I point to important 3rd party articles I find elsewhere, often with my knowledge and insight added in comments.
 This is what I do every morning:

 Find – I use several tools to automatically discover interesting information about health reform, trends, and solutions for aging-in-place and home healthcare.
 I then spend all morning every day reading through it to cull out the best to tell you about.
 My discovery tools include Google Alerts, newsletter subscriptions, LinkedIn discussion groups, and social media; and I follow carefully selected social media accounts, using Flipboard to read and comment.